-The importance of the proper management of these oxbow lands is there for an unavoidable outcome of the project.
+The importance of the proper management of these oxbow land is there for an unavoidable outcome of the project.
 There were many alternatives available for the highway authority.
-Tree planting all along these oxbow lands could be very useful for the environmental enhancement of the region.
+Tree planting all along the oxbow land could be very useful for the environmental enhancement of the region.
 This will help positively for tourism industry.